 BMC Urology is recruiting new Editorial Board Members to join our experienced Editorial Board.
 With the growth of the journal, we wish to expand our Editorial Board to ensure the journal is able to cope with submissions on a broad range of topics whilst maintaining high editorial standards.

 We welcome applications from researchers with expertise in all fields of urology, including:

 - Pre-clinical and basic research

 - Andrology, sexual function and fertility

 BMC Urology is an open access journal publishing original peer-reviewed research articles in all aspects of the prevention, diagnosis and management of urological disorders, as well as related molecular genetics, pathophysiology, and epidemiology.

 The journal and our editors do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

-- are committed to open access publishing, data sharing, and innovation in scientific publishing.
+We are interested in researchers who are committed to open access, data sharing, and innovation in scientific publishing.

-- support the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Urology within the scientific community.
+- support the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Urology within the scientific community;

 We also encourage all of our Editorial Board Members to take an active interest in journal development and promotional projects to help increase the visibility of our published research.